 Legislative Reports: WSSDA provides updates during each legislative session via email and on the web in a variety of formats.
 The governmental relations team also produces periodic issue briefs and an annual summary to recap the actions of each session of the Legislature as they relate to K-12 education.

 Advocacy Training: WSSDA’s manual Effective Advocacy for School Directors helps school board members in their role of promoting public education in their communities and at the state and federal levels.
 The governmental relations team also offers advocacy training during the Annual Conference and at various workshops around the state.

 Federal Issues: School board representatives from every congressional district serve on the Federal Relations Network to assist the National School Boards Association in its advocacy efforts in Washington, D.C.
-These FRN members are in regular contact with their members of Congress throughout the year, and annually attend the NSBA’s FRN conference in February.
+These FRN members are in regular contact with their members of Congress throughout the year, and annually attend the NSBA’s Advocacy Institute in February.